Welcome to Radio Free Flint Podcast

 Michigan Truck Camper Tour: Lake Huron Shoreline

-Tawas Point State Park is located on Lake Huron in Northern Michigan near East Tawas, Michigan.
+Send us a text Tawas Point State Park is located on Lake Huron in Northern Michigan near East Tawas, Michigan.
 The state park encompasses 183 acres at the end of a sand spit that forms Tawas Bay.
-It has been referred to as the …
+It has been referred to as the "Cape Cod of the Midwest" and is a notable bird-watching site.
+Ossineke …

 April 18, 2021